jfversluis/learn-dotnet-maui/Other/README.md

 ## Newsletters

-* [Xamarin Weekly](https://weeklyxamarin.com/): hand-picked round up of the best Xamarin (and .NET MAUI!) development links every week.
-Right in your email inbox, or check out their mobile app!
+* [Sands of MAUI](https://www.telerik.com/blogs/tag/sands-of-maui): weekly latest news from the .NET MAUI Community by our friends at Progress Telerik.

 ## Podcasts